Royal College, Colombo: Administration

 The college is funded by the Ministry of Education, which appoints its principal.
 The principal is the head of the administration of the college and is assisted by a Senior Deputy Principal.
-The school is divided into three sections: the primary school (the former Royal College Preparatory School), middle school and the upper school, each coming under a deputy principal (the head of the primary school is known as the headmaster/headmistress).
-The college educates close to 9,100 students in both secondary and primary education.
-Administration of the college hostel is carried out by the warden under the supervision of the principal and is assisted by a sub-warden.
+The school is divided into four sections: the primary school (the former Royal College Preparatory School), middle school, upper-middle school and the upper school, each coming under a deputy principal (the head of the primary school is known as the headmaster/headmistress).
+The college educates close to 9,000 students in both secondary and primary education.
+The administration of the college hostel is carried out by the warden under the supervision of the principal and is assisted by a sub-warden.

+Student Leadership

 The senior prefects of the school also hold comparatively an important role in the school.
 Since they have completed their final examinations, they are senior to any other student of the college.
 Hence their disciplinary powers extend to all students of Royal College.